-Today’s episode on Active After 35 focuses on marathon training and sports injuries.
+This podcast episode on Active After 35 Thrive to 105 focuses on marathon training and sports injuries.
 Dr. Baird is the perfect person to talk with because she works on clients daily as a licensed chiropractor.
 This field has become extremely important for athletes to keep them protected from injury and informed as they heal.

 Dr. Sandy Baird owns Riverstone Chiropractic in Oakland, California.
 Sandy is the go to chiropractor for Go WOW Team, my run club here in the SF Bay Area.

 Here’s a segment from this informative talk.